 White balance (WB) ensures the colors in your image remain accurate regardless of the color temperature of the light source.
-You can adjust white balance in-camera or using photo editing apps like Lightroom.
+You can adjust white balance in-camera or using photo editing apps like Lightroom or Photoshop.

 In this article, we’ll show you how to correct white balance in Adobe Photoshop.